Bedxxe/metagenomics/_episodes/05-assembly.md

 exercises: 5
 questions:
 - "Why genomic data should be assembled?"
-- "What is the difference between reads and contigs"
+- "What is the difference between reads and contigs?"
-- "How can we enamble a metagenome"
+- "How can we enamble a metagenome?"
 objectives:
 - "Understand what is an assembly"
-- "Use an enviroment in a bioinformatic pipeline"
+- "Use an environment in a bioinformatic pipeline"
 keypoints:
 - "Assemblies uses algorithms to group reads into contigs"
 - "Three famous algorithms are Greedy extension, OLC and De Bruijin graphs"